 A PARENT'S GUIDE TO C.S.A.

-What is the Comprehensive Services Act for At-Risk Youth and Families?
+What is the Children's Services Act for At-Risk Youth and Families?

 It is a Virginia law designed to help troubled youths and their families.
 State and local agencies, parents and private service providers work together to plan and provide services.
 In each community, local teams decide how to do this.